karthickraja43/Uber-trip-analysis/README.md

-# Uber-trip-analysis
-Uber Data Analysis in Power BI helps understand ride patterns, customer behavior, and driver performance.
-By visualizing Uber trip data, we can identify peak hours, popular pickup locations, average trip distances, fare trends, and daily/weekly demand patterns.
+Uber Data Analysis in Excel helps examine ride details, customer demand, and trip patterns using spreadsheets.
+By using Excel tools such as pivot tables, charts, filters, and data cleaning functions, the project analyzes
+Total trips completed

+Peak hours and busiest days

+Popular pickup and drop locations

+Average trip distance and fare

+Driver performance and customer ratings